Electronic Fund Transfers Disclosure

 Non-Visa Debit Transaction Processing – We have enabled non-Visa debit transaction processing.
 This means you may use your Visa Debit Card on a PIN-Debit Network without using a PIN to authenticate your transactions.
 (Visa Rules generally define “PIN Debit Network” – as a non-Visa debit network that typically authenticates transactions by use of a personal identification number, or “PIN”, but that is not generally known for having a card program.)
 An example of a non-Visa debit network for which such transactions are enabled is Accel.

-Examples of the types of actions that you may be required to use to initiate a Visa debit transaction with your Debit Card include: signing a sales receipt; providing a card number over the phone or via the Internet; or swiping the card through a point-of-sale terminal.
+Examples of the types of actions that you may be required to use to initiate a Visa debit transaction with your Debit Card include: signing a sales receipt; providing a card number over the phone or via the Internet; inserting the chip on the card; tapping the card; or swiping the card through a point-of-sale terminal.

 Examples of types of actions you may be required to make to initiate a non-Visa debit transaction on a PIN-Debit Network include; entering a PIN at the point-of-sale terminal; initiating a payment directly with the biller (possibly via telephone, Internet, or kiosk locations), by providing an account number or other information that is not your PIN to authorize the transaction after clearly indicating a preference to route it as a non-Visa transaction.